dirkpetersen/nvflare-cancer/README.md

 #SBATCH --time 1-00:00:00  # one day
 #SBATCH --partition gpu    # if you have your GPUs in an extra queue
 #SBATCH --gres gpu:a40:1
-#SBATCH --output nvflare-HPC-A40.out
+#SBATCH --output nvflare-%J.out
-#SBATCH --error nvflare-HPC-A40.err
+#SBATCH --error nvflare-%J.err

 folder=$(pwd)
 source ~/.local/nvf/.venv/bin/activate